AlanaBF/Agent/README.md

 ## Introduction

+This is part of my learning from the Hugging Face Agents Course, which I have adapted and added to with new tools.

 This agent is a code-based conversational AI that uses the SmolAgents framework to provide a range of tools and functionalities.
 The agent is designed to assist with various tasks, including weather forecasting, language translation, and time zone conversions.

 ## Features